Hypencoder: Hypernetworks for Information Retrieval

 \subsection{\name{} Overview}

 An overview of our model is depicted in Figure~\ref{fig:main_overview} (right); it represents a new category of models that sit between a cross-encoder and a bi-encoder model.
 Like a bi-encoder model, our method computes the query and document representations separately, but unlike most existing retrieval methods, our method allows for more complicated matching signals like those present in cross-encoder models.
 Following existing methods, we have a query encoder and a document encoder.
-When a document $d$ is input into to the document encoder, we obtain a representation similar to existing encoder models, namely a set of one or more vectors $E_d \in \mathbb{R}^{m \times h}$ that represent the document's content, where $m$ is the number of vectors and $h$ is the dimension of the vectors.
-Though we focus on vectors in this work, in theory, the representation can be anything a neural network can output.
+When a document $d$ is input into the document encoder, we obtain a representation similar to existing encoder models, namely a set of one or more vectors $E_d \in \mathbb{R}^{m \times h}$ that represent the document's content, where $m$ is the number of vectors and $h$ is the dimension of the vectors.
+Although we focus on vectors in this work, in theory, the representation can be anything a neural network can output.

-Now comes our unique contribution that allows our method to consider more complex similarity signals.
+Now comes our unique contribution, which allows our method to consider more complex similarity signals.
 Given the query $q$, the query encoder \QueryEncoderName{} first produces a set of contextualized embeddings in a similar way to existing encoder models which we will call $E_q \in \mathbb{R}^{n \times h}$, where $n$ is the number of embeddings and $h$ is the dimension of the embeddings.
-At this point while existing methods apply a simple pooling mechanism, our query encoder instead uses a \HyperHeadName{}. \textit{The \HyperHeadName{} takes $E_q$ and produces a set of matrices and vectors that are then used as the weights and biases for a small neural network which we coin the \mininame{}.} The \mininame{} is a query-dependent function for estimating relevance scores for each document, meaning each \mininame{} is unique to the query that created it, unlike existing neural scoring methods which use a shared set of weights for all queries.
+At this point, existing methods apply a simple pooling mechanism; in contrast, our query encoder uses a \HyperHeadName{}. \textit{The \HyperHeadName{} takes $E_q$ and produces a set of matrices and vectors that are then used as the weights and biases for a small neural network which we coin the \mininame{}.} The \mininame{} is a query-dependent function to estimate relevance scores for a document, meaning each \mininame{} is unique to the query that created it, unlike existing neural scoring methods, which use a shared set of weights for all queries.
 To find the relevance of a document, the document representation $E_d$ is passed as input to the \mininame{} which outputs the relevance score.